mattfelber/addaudio/README.md

 ## When would you use this?

 - Adding background music to videos
-- Adding commentary to gameplay recordings
+- Adding commentary track to video recordings
 - Creating videos with custom soundtracks
 - Replacing poor quality audio with better audio
 - Replacing copyrighted music with royalty free